phommacm/fcc-daily-coding-challenges/README.md

 - 📚 Maintain a structured, easy-to-navigate record of daily coding challenges.
 - 📈 Track progress over time with consistent daily practice.

+## ⚠️ Disclaimer

+The solutions in this repository are **my personal implementations** for practice and learning purposes.

+- They may **not be the most optimal or elegant solutions**.
+- The main goal is to **train problem-solving skills and improve Python proficiency**.
+- I may revisit challenges later to **refactor or optimize** the solutions.

+These exercises are meant to **practice coding, algorithmic thinking, and Python**, rather than to provide the *"perfect"* answer.

 ## 📜 Credits

 Challenges and test cases are provided by [FreeCodeCamp](https://www.freecodecamp.org/learn/daily-coding-challenge/archive).